 Check the Status of the new configuration shortly after creation to ensure there are no errors in the execution.

-With Davis for Notebooks, you can preview your custom alert configuration and evaluate its effectiveness.
+With Dynatrace Intelligence for Notebooks, you can preview your custom alert configuration and evaluate its effectiveness.
 This option takes you to

 Notebooks, where you configure the query and monitoring strategy, and then back to